 Complaints and disputes involving allotment societies

-Complaints and disputes involving allotment societies should be taken up with the society concerned.
+Complaints and disputes involving allotment societies should be taken up with the society concerned not with the Barnet Allotment Federation.

 Before the societies took over the management of their sites from Barnet Council, the Federation entered into a Memorandum of Understanding (MoU) with the council that is supported by detailed guidance to societies on the handling of complaints.
 The MoU was signed off in April 2013.